zer0cache/matic-docs/docs/pos/bor/bor.md

 A blockchain is a set of network clients interacting and working together.
 The client is a piece of software capable of establishing a p2p communication channel with other clients, signing and broadcasting transactions, deploying and interacting with smart contracts, etc. The client is often referred to as a node.

-For Polygon, The node is designed with a two layer implementation Heimdall(Validator Layer) and Bor(Block Producer Layer).
+For Polygon, the node is designed with a two layer implementation Heimdall (Validator Layer) and Bor(Block Producer Layer).

 1. Heimdall
     - Proof-of-Stake verification